The Agency (2024 TV series)

-The Agency: Central Intelligence (formerly known as The Agency) is an American spy thriller television series from Paramount+ with Showtime produced by George Clooney and Grant Heslov and starring Michael Fassbender, Jeffrey Wright, Jodie Turner-Smith, and Richard Gere.
-The series premiered on November 29, 2024, and is a remake of the acclaimed French series, The Bureau.
+The Agency, previously known as The Agency: Central Intelligence, (Note: The series was originally titled as The Agency and that was the title used in the first season's title card.
+The Central Intelligence suffix was added when the series was added to the Paramount+ catalog for all subscribers, and as part of the season 2 renewal, but was dropped a month before the second season was to premiere on June 21, 2026.) is an American spy thriller television series created by Jez Butterworth and John-Henry Butterworth, executive produced by George Clooney and Grant Heslov and starring Michael Fassbender, Jeffrey Wright, Jodie Turner-Smith, and Richard Gere.
+The series premiered on December 1, 2024, on Paramount+ with Showtime, and is a remake of the acclaimed French television series The Bureau.

-In December 2024, the series was renewed for a second season.
+In December 2024, the series was renewed for a second season, which was released on June 21, 2026, on Paramount+ as a Paramount+ Original, with a subsequent airing on Paramount+ with Showtime on June 27.

 Premise

-Covert CIA agent Martian is ordered to abandon his undercover life and return to London Station.
-A past love unexpectedly reappears, putting his mission and his real identity against his heart, hurling them both into a deadly game of international intrigue and espionage.
+CIA officer "Martian" is ordered to abandon his undercover life and return to London Station.
+A past love unexpectedly reappears, pitting his mission and his real identity against his heart, hurling them both into a deadly game of international intrigue and espionage.